mailsac/mailsac-integration-test-java/README.md

 ## Mailsac Java Integration Test

-This section describes how to use the Unirest library with Mailsac and JUnit.
-We will be sending an email to Mailsac and validating with JUnit to ensure that the email was sent.
-We will also use [Awaitility](https://github.com/awaitility/awaitility) to improve our testing and [JSON in Java](https://github.com/stleary/JSON-java) to parse JSON.
+This section describes how to use the JavaMail API with Mailsac and JUnit.
+We will be sending an email to Mailsac and validating with JUnit to ensure that the email ewas sent.
+We will also use the Unirest library to send requests to the Mailsac API, and [Jackson](https://github.com/FasterXML/jackson) to parse JSON.

-### What is Unirest?
+### What is the JavaMail API?

-Unirest is a HTTP client library available in multiple languages including Java, Node.js, Python, etc. Unirest is used to make HTTP requests and has JSON support.
+The JavaMail API is used to build Java technology based email client applications through a platform independent and protocol independent framework.

 ### Integration Test Example